 We do a lot of our shopping at Sams Club and we save a LOT OF MONEY this way.
 I buy cereal, bread, vegetables, chicken, and a whole lot more.
 This is all food that we use on a regular basis, plus we have a fifth wheel with a residential refrigerator and I know I can fit everything in.

 I found these Tupperware containers to keep my cereals fresh, they keep everything fresh and they fit perfectly in the cupboard.
 I purchased this hanging storage for snacks and it works beautifully, and has done for 3 years now!

 Now if I was to buy a huge bag of rice to save money, that wouldn’t be practical as I would have nowhere to store it So buy in bulk when it makes sense.
 We usually find we can buy very close to a months worth of food in one go.
 We even freeze milk when it is a buck at Walmart.
 Then just short trips to the local store for fresh fruit etc.

 I remember looking into the grocery cart one day and immediately realizing where half of my budget was going.
 I was stunned.
-I mean the kids don’t drink soda, they don’t eat a lot of candy, for the most part, they eat pretty healthily.
+I mean the kids don’t drink soda, they don’t eat a lot of candy.
+In fact, for the most part they eat pretty healthy.

-Having said that I do like to give them little treats now and again, especially when we go out for the day hiking or to check out a new place, or on travel days.
-Then I might pick up some animal crackers, cheddar fish and fruit gummi’s.
+Having said that I do like to give them little treats now and again, especially when we go out for the day hiking or exploring, or on travel days.
+Then I might pick up some of their favorite snacks.
 Suddenly I realized that I was massively overbuying on the treats for the kids.

 The kiddos will eat almost anything served between tortillas and covered in melted cheese, so we can be creative.
 Or I’ll just heat food up and let everyone choose what they want.
 It’s fun for the kids and it clears out my fridge.